hjangir080/EmotionAwareMusicGeneration/README.md

 3.  **Emotion-to-Music Mapping:** Translates emotional data into musical parameters and generates structured prompts for music models.
 4.  **Music Generation:** Utilizes pre-trained models like MusicGen to synthesize audio based on the emotion-conditioned prompts.
 5.  **Temporal Coherence:** Ensures smooth musical transitions reflecting the narrative's emotional flow.

+**Note:** When viewing the `.ipynb` files directly on GitHub, you might encounter a rendering error related to "Invalid Notebook" or missing widget states.
+This is a display issue.
+The notebooks are fully functional when downloaded and opened in a local Jupyter environment.